MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Experimental details

-\textbf{EBMT:} The EBMT dataset~\citep{Rossman2022} consists of 2,279 patient records who underwent blood or marrow transplantation between 1985 and 1998.
-The dataset is provided by the European Society for Blood and Marrow Transplantation (EBMT).
-The dataset focuses on survival after transplantation for patients suffering from blood cancer.
-We considered five events in our analysis: "Recovery" (Rec), "Adverse Event" (AE), a combination of both (AE and Rec), "Relapse", and "Death".
+\textbf{EBMT:} The European Society for Blood and Marrow Transplantation (EBMT) dataset~\citep{Rossman2022} consists of 2,279 patient records who underwent blood or marrow transplantation between 1985 and 1998.
+The dataset records survival times after transplantation for patients suffering from blood cancer.
+We consider five events in our analysis: "Recovery" (Rec), "Adverse Event" (AE), a combination of both (AE and Rec), "Relapse", and "Death".
 These events allowed us to evaluate their individual and combined effects on patient prognosis.
-The dataset includes six features belong to four baseline covariates: donor-recipient match (where a gender mismatch is defined as a female donor and a male recipient), prophylaxis type, year of transplant, and age at transplant.
-The year of transplantation was encoded as Boolean variables indicating whether the transplant took place during 1990-1994 and 1995-1998, and the age at the transplantation was classified into Boolean variables indicating whether the age was $\leq 20$ or $\geq 40$ years.
+The dataset includes six features belonging to four baseline covariates: donor-recipient match (where a gender mismatch is defined as a female donor and a male recipient), prophylaxis type, year of transplant, and age at transplant.
+Concerning preprocessing, we encode the year of transplantation as boolean variables indicating whether the transplant took place during 1990-1994 and 1995-1998, and we classify the age at the transplantation into boolean variables indicating whether the age was less than 20, between 20 and 40, or more than 40 years.
 The EBMT dataset is available in the PyMSM package at \url{https://github.com/hrossman/pymsm}.